Earl Thomas (musician)

-Earl Thomas (born August 29, 1960) is an American blues singer from California, United States.
+Earl Thomas Bridgeman (born August 29, 1960) is an American blues singer from California, United States.
 He is also a songwriter, with songs covered by artists including Tom Jones, Etta James, Solomon Burke and Screamin' Jay Hawkins.
 He has twice been nominated for a Grammy Award and has won the San Diego Music Award four times.

 Biography and career

-He was born Earl Thomas Bridgeman in Pikeville, Tennessee, United States.
-He went to Humboldt State University.
+Thomas was born in Pikeville, Tennessee, United States and attended Humboldt State University.

 He started out playing the Arcata clubs in the early 1980s while still at university.
-He was at an open mike night at an Arcata and sang a Jackson Browne number, "Something Fine" which was the start of his performing.
+He was at an open mic night at an Arcata club and sang the Jackson Browne number "Something Fine", which marked the start of his performance career.